 - Though these bonds were settled in dollars offshore, the dollar return were determined by the change in the rupee-dollar exchange rate as if they were rupee bonds.
 This enabled international investors to assume the exchange rate risk

-But why would foreign investors take currency risk and invest in masala bonds?
+watch But why would foreign investors take currency risk and invest in masala bonds?

 - Foreign Investors are lured by the higher interest rates of masala bonds than AAA corporate bonds in Western countries such as the US.
 Hence, investors get an excess spread that they think will not be extinguished by a depreciating rupee.
 Investors speculate that the INR will either remain steady or appreciate from current levels vs. the dollar